secretstartups/handbook/finance/financial-planning-and-analysis/corporate-finance/index.html.md

 - Please see the [team FP&A page](/finance/financial-planning-and-analysis) for our mission, objectives, and key processes.
 - If you'd like to collaborate with Corporate FP&A, tag the **@corp-finance-team group** in the [#fpanda](https://gitlab.slack.com/archives/CLT54CDFE) channel or the channel where your team directly collaborates with FP&A

-## Accounting Partnership
+### Accounting Partnership
 - The FP&A team and Accounting collaborate to set deadlines as part of our monthly and quarterly close process.
 This enables a timely close and delivery of key information to  EVPs/department heads around variance, forecast, and/or guidance.
-For the monthly FP&A close timeline, refer here[TO INSERT LINK of close timeline in handbook].
+For the monthly FP&A close timeline, refer [here](https://about.gitlab.com/handbook/finance/financial-planning-and-analysis/#monthly-fpa-close-timeline)
 	- We collaborate in Gitlab issues to align on the close timeline each quarter.
 An example of this is the Q1-FY23 Close Timeline found [here](https://gitlab.com/gitlab-com/Finance-Division/accounting-team/accounting-project/-/issues/371).
 	- Every two weeks on Thursday, Accounting & FP&A have a sync to connect on close dates.
 Further, this is a meeting to discuss open items, questions, and process improvements.
 - During close, Accounting leads daily close meetings where the status of close and any open items are provided.
 Summaries are shared at Slack channel [#month-end-close-and-gl-team](https://gitlab.slack.com/archives/C02JHRNENE7).
 - FBPs obtain a report with open invoices/POs from the Accounting team which is updated daily.
 The FBPs drive obtaining the required approvals and invoices from their respective business partners.
 Specific questions on entries are shared directly in the [#fpa-ap-gl-collaboration](https://gitlab.slack.com/archives/C017VQ3G7V4) Slack channel to increase transparency between FP&A and AP/GL teams.

-## Tax Partnership
+### Tax Partnership
 We collaborate with tax to review actual tax expenses, forecast tax provision for planning and guidance, and to understand the tax implications of future scenarios such as changes in tax laws or tax structure.
 We collaborate in the Slack channel [#tax-and-fpa](https://gitlab.slack.com/archives/G01NBBBS6MT)

 - Q1-FY23 example of timeline: